davelukas/davelukas.net/about.md

 Sure, you could pay someone to do it, but where's the fun in that?!
 It's tremendously empowering to build a site from scratch or write some code, push it to your site and see it live!
 I feel like a badass when I do it!

 **What else do I need to know about you?**
+I'm a poet.
+If you're interested in reading some of my poetry, you can read a small sample [here](/poetry) or you can check out my poetry book on [Amazon](http://amzn.com/B00FND4X0C).
+Or you can [email me](mailto:dave@davelukas.net) and I'll send you the latest poems.

+But poetry isn't where "the work" is right now.
+It used to be, but now the work has evolved, just like life.
+So if you'd still like to read more, [let me know](mailto:dave@davelukas.net).

+**Cool!
+What else you got?!**
 I'm a divorced Dad of two: an 8 year old son and 6 year old daughter.

 I'm a runner.
 I've run everything from a 5k to a 50 mile race.